 Wire and cable management on the photovoltaic backplane is critical for safety and electrical continuity.
-Why jeopardize an entire PV installation with cable ties made from substandard materials?
+Why jeopardize an entire PV installation with cable ties made from substandard polymers such as nylon and polyethylene?
 Even behind photovoltaic panels, nylon and polyethylene cable ties fail in reflected UV radiation and exposure to zinc chloride.
 It’s only a matter of time.
 Start out with the right solar panel cable tie and avoid problems later on.
 Our Strong-Ty™ solar panel cable tie with Kynar® PVDF is designed for long-term harsh environments.

 Photovoltaic (PV) arrays have a 25-year plus life expectancy.
 However, the nylon and polyethylene cable ties can fail in a matter of months due to combinations of UV, temperature extremes, zinc chloride corrosion and high humidity.
 Commodity cable ties provide no dependable long-term solution for wire and cable management in PV arrays.
 The reality of a commodity cable tie failure makes system-wide inspections a constant requirement in order to prevent ground fault failures.